 Renovating a lawn containing builders rubble

-If you buy a new house with a lawn full of builders rubble then you best bet is to start again as in the long run this will save a lot of time and money.
+If you buy a new house with a lawn full of builders’ rubble then your best bet is to start again as in the long run, this will save a lot of time and money.

 With the area of the lawn worked over now it’s time to create a general level with a rake and walking over the area as you start to work the soil down.

-If you decide to use some imported soil this is best delivered with the turf as it should be reasonable dry and easy to work.
+If you decide to use some imported soil this is best delivered with the turf as it should be reasonably dry and easy to work.
 If left in a pile for a week or so it might become unworkable if it rains.

-If you decide to seed the area it’s best to spread and level the imported topsoil and leave if for a few weeks before you sow the grass seed to allow any weed seeds to germinate first do they can be removed before you sow the grass seed.
+If you decide to seed the area it’s best to spread and level the imported topsoil and leave it for a few weeks before you sow the grass seed to allow any weed seeds to germinate first so they can be removed before you sow the grass seed.